iperx/DevProd-Template/README.md

 ```

 ---
-You can rename initial ***books*** project and change all the files that depend on its name with this script:
+You can rename the initial ***books*** project and change all the files that depend on its name with this script:
 ```sh
 ./rename.sh books {new_project_name}
 ```